For best experience please turn on javascript and use a modern browser!

 • Academic Writing Skills and Advanced Research Writing

 Students are expected to enter AUC with a high level of written and spoken English.
 More specific training is incorporated in the Academic Core to help all students write texts at an academic level, give presentations and participate in academic debates during Academic Writing Skills.
-After the first semester, students follow a more advanced course (Advanced Research Writing) to help prepare them for their Capstone (Bachelor's thesis).
-All AUC students, including native English speakers, will take both Academic Writing Skills and Advanced Research Writing.
+After the first year, students follow a more advanced course (Advanced Research Writing) to help prepare them for their Capstone (Bachelor's thesis).
+All students, including native English speakers, take both Academic Writing Skills and Advanced Research Writing.

-• Languages
+• Languages (optional)

 In today's globalised world, language skills are essential.
 AUC offers students the opportunity to choose various languages as elective courses.
 The language courses emphasise learning language by gaining insight into the cultural practices, beliefs and behaviours of language speakers.
 Students enhance their ability to speak, write, read and listen to a particular language and their intercultural skills.
 The languages offered include: